TimeMaster18/Project-Rechained/README.md

 - (Visual only) Host player Unchained meter (right side of screen) stuck after first activation
   - The **indicator over the hero icon at the bottom left of the screen works correctly**
 - (Visual only) Crogon Keep textures can be black
+- (Visual only) Host player own Midnight "invisibility" not showing properly

 #### Siege
 - Host player doesn't have all sounds (mostly hero and minion related)
 - Host Hero Upgrades popup doesn't close automatically (requires pressing U) after picking upgrade
+- (Visual only) Host player own Midnight "invisibility" not showing properly

 ## Acknowledgements